-Can candidates from outside the domain of respiratory science and research apply?
+Can candidates from outside the domain of respiratory research apply?
+What type of research is considered?

-Applicants from any discipline (e.g. life sciences, engineering, mathematics, information technology, biochemistry, pharmacology) are highly encouraged to apply to carry out research in an area related to respiratory science/medicine, in line with the reference document, the ERS 10 Principles for Lung Health.
-Applicants, host centres and applications with a broad range of methodological expertise are welcome across the spectrum of research from basic science, translational and clinical research to health systems and implementation research.
+Applicants from any discipline (e.g. life sciences, engineering, mathematics, information technology, biochemistry, pharmacology, social sciences, health psychology, public health, implementation research) are highly encouraged to apply to carry out research in an area related to respiratory science/medicine, in line with the reference document, the ERS 10 Principles for Lung Health.
+Applicants, host centres and applications with a broad range of methodological expertise are welcome across the spectrum of respiratory research from basic science, translational and clinical research to health systems and implementation research.

-When can the fellowship start?
+• When can the fellowship start?

-The fellowship and the research project must start at the very earliest on 1 October 2021 and at the latest by the end of February 2022.
+The fellowship and the research project must start at the very earliest on 1 October 2022 and at the latest by the end of February 2023.